Welcome to Middle School

 Attending to precision

-Over the course of the year, this course will cover several key foundational skills and concepts that span four main strands: 1) number sense 2) algebraic expressions and equations 3) geometry, and 4) statistics.
+Support will cover several key foundational skills and concepts that span four main strands: 1) number sense 2) algebraic expressions and equations 3) geometry, and 4) statistics.
 More specifically, this course will support students with learning current content while also strengthening weaknesses in foundational mathematics.